folke/flash.nvim/README.md

   label = {
     -- allow uppercase labels
     uppercase = true,
+    -- add any labels with the correct case here, that you want to exclude exclude = "",
     -- add a label for the first match in the current window.
     -- you can always jump to the first match with `<CR>` current = true,